Cybersecurity could emerge as the biggest challenge in 2023

-New Delhi [India], December 22 (ANI/Mediawire): Security risks for businesses have risen dramatically as companies go agile and expand hybrid working, prompting remodelling of their data security systems.
+New Delhi [India], December 27 (ANI/Mediawire): Security risks for businesses have risen dramatically as companies go agile and expand hybrid working, prompting remodeling of their data security systems.

-Over the next few years, advancements in technology will cause a substantial increase in IT investments within businesses across all sectors.
-It is estimated that by 2022, spending on digital transformation technologies will amount to a gargantuan USD 1.8 trillion.

 India has been one of the most vulnerable countries to cyberattacks since the pandemic, as a staggering 68 per cent of companies in the country have experienced some form of attack on their data.
 Additionally, a report by cybersecurity firm Sophos mentions that a remarkable seven out of ten Indian firms suffered from a ransomware attack in the previous year.